isiak44/RasheedPBL/Project9/README.md

 ![mount-log](images/mount-log.png)

-The next step is to update `/etc/fstab` file so that the mount configuration will persist after restart of the server.
+Next step is to update `/etc/fstab` file so that the mount configuration will persist after restartt of the server.

 The UUID of the device will be used to update the `/etc/fstab` file so we checked for the UUID with `sudo blkid`